 But how do you determine what ease might be best for you?

-Deciding on your own, personal amount of desired ease
+4. Deciding on your preferred amount of ease

 Although store-bought, machine-knit sweaters will drape differently than hand-made ones, it will still give you an idea of the overall widths/lengths to tend to prefer and how they compare to your actual body measurements.
 For more tips on finding your “preferred fit”, check out this blog post!